andreazamo39/website/content/teaching/_index.md

   <div class="teach-item-title">Marketing Management - Advanced</div>
   <div class="teach-item-univ">Bocconi University</div>
   <div class="teach-item-desc">
-    Course taught at the **master’s level**.
+    Course taught at the <strong>master’s level<strong>.
 The course examines the evolution of marketing in the context of digital transformation and sustainability, with a focus on customer value, customer centricity, and the role of marketing in creating business value.
-It introduces key marketing metrics and analytical frameworks for measuring customer value and satisfaction, and explores strategic and operational approaches to managing customer relationships in the data-driven economy.
+It introduces key marketing metrics and analytical frameworks for measuring customer value and satisfaction, and explores strategic and operational approaches to managing customer relationships in the data-driven economy.<br>
-    **Rating: 4.1/5**
+    <strong>Rating: 4.1/5<strong>
   </div>
 </div>